Mexico Immigration Laws and Application Process Summary

 Exchange students, researchers, and educators make up the third status category of “Residente Temporal Estudiante”.

 The fourth status is “Residente Permanente” and means you have “No Immigrant” status.
 With this status you may stay in the country indefinitely, you have the right to work, and you do not have to renew your status.
-Permanent residency can be granted after 4 years of Temporary Residency vs. the current 5 year requirement.
+Permanent residency can be granted after 4 years of Temporary Residency or may be applied for immediately if you meet the criteria.

 Residents may also gain Permanent residency through 2 years of marriage or a common law relationship with a Mexican citizen.
 However, permanent residency also depends on the applicant successfully completing 2 years of temporary residency concurrent with the marriage.

-Foreigners will also be able to apply for permanent residency through a point system.
+Some Foreigners will also be able to apply for permanent residency through a point system.
 If an applicant has enough points based on level of education, work experience, skills in the development of science and technology, international surveys, and other professional areas, they may apply for permanent residency before the 4 years is up.
+There isn’t much documentation regarding the point system for residency yet.

 Produce documentation showing